Scholarship Programs

 CJP Academic Scholarship

-The CJP Scholarship Fund was established in 1973 to provide scholarship support for students who live in the geographic area served by CJP.
-Undergraduate students attending two-year or four-year accredited institutions are eligible to apply.
-There are also limited funds for graduate students and vocational certificate programs.
+The CJP (Combined Jewish Philanthropies of Greater Boston) Academic Scholarship Fund was established in 1973 to provide scholarship support for students who live in the geographic area served by CJP.
+Undergraduate students attending two-year or four-year USA-based accredited institutions are eligible to apply.
+There are also very limited funds for graduate and international students, and vocational certificate programs.
 The Fund is non-sectarian.
-Primary consideration is given to Jewish students.
-Individuals are considered on the basis of economic need and merit.
+Primary consideration is given to Jewish students, however.
+The volunteer CJP Scholarship Committee makes its decisions on the basis of economic need, followed by merit.
 Before applying to The Fund, applicants are expected to have exhausted all other available resources including college financial aid awards as well as federal, state, and other private funds.
-For the 2022-23 academic year, 50 scholars were awarded, on average, $8,464; scholarship amounts generally range between $1,000 and $15,000 and are determined by the volunteer CJP Scholarship Committee.

-Please note that this is a separate application from that for the JBBBS Academic Scholarship; you may apply for both if eligible.
+Please note that this is a separate application from that for the JBBBS Academic Scholarship; you may apply for both if eligible (please refer to JBBBS eligibility requirements in the description for that program, above).